-This Article offers a novel approach for analyzing multiple causes situations where the victim suffers an indivisible harm.
-First, it debunks the myth that group causation theories, such as concerted action, substantial factor, and alternative liability, are fair to the victim or that they are designed to promote deterrence.
-In deviation from the prior literature, this Article shows that these group causation theories share an important feature.
-Under certain conditions, they reduce the parties incentives to take care and may result in more, not fewer, injuries.
+This article offers a novel theory for multiple causes situations where the victim suffers an indivisible harm.
+First, it debunks the myth that group causation theories such as concerted action, substantial factor and alternative liability are fair or that they are designed to promote deterrence.
+In deviation from the prior literature, this article shows that these group causation theories share an important feature.
+They all reduce the parties' incentives to take care and result in more, not fewer, injuries.
 In other words, group causation theories may well be the very reason the victim suffers injustice in the form of harm to her person or property.
-To illustrate this point, consider Example 1 below:
+To illustrate this point, consider Example 1 below.

 Example 1: A Drag Race.
 A number of actors consider whether to engage in a drag race.
 Each can estimate her own benefit from the activity but not others'.
-The benefit can be tangible (e.g., a promised prize) or intangible (e.g., the thrill from the ride, breaking the law, or even harming someone).
+The benefit can be tangible (e.g., a promised prize) or intangible (e.g., the thrill from the ride, breaking the law or even harming someone).
 For simplicity, assume that each participant expects to benefit \$40 from the activity.
 The expected harm to the victim is \$90.
-Each driver can avoid harming the victim if she invests \$35 in precaution.
+Each driver can avoid the accident if she invests \$35 in precaution.